-- Maintaining and improving the mix of shops and businesses - Developing Notting Hill Gate as a cultural hub - · Retaining and improving the quality of office space - Providing additional housing, including affordable housing - Providing new community facilities and events - Reducing crime - Embedding public art
+- Maintaining and improving the mix of shops and businesses - Retaining and improving the quality of office space - Providing additional housing, including affordable housing - Providing new community facilities - Embedding public art

 2.1.3 Table 2.2 below compares the key aims of the SPD with the SA objectives from the LDF Scoping report (See Appendix I).
 Table 2.1 shows the marking scheme used.